DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - `DE`: the authenticated decryption function.
 - `<encrypted-response>`: `DE(<shared-key>, <nonce>, <resolver-response> <resolver-response-pad>)`
 - `<shared-key>`: the shared key derived from `<resolver-sk>` and `<client-pk>`, using the key exchange algorithm defined in the chosen certificate.
 - `<resolver-response>`: the unencrypted resolver response.
-The response is not modified; in particular, the query flags are not altered and the response length MUST be kept in responses prepared to be sent over TCP.
+The response is not modified; in particular, the query flags are not altered and the response length MUST be kept in responses prepared to be sent over TCP {{!RFC7766}}.
 - `<resolver-response-pad>`: the variable-length padding.

 # Protocol Description